bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### It’s good if you can say something like, “Today only this small subset of users are going to use my product, but I’m going to get all of them and in the future almost everyone will use my product.”

-### You need conviction in your own beliefs, and a willingness to ignore others’ naysaying.
+### You need conviction in your own beliefs, and a willingness to ignore others' naysaying.

 ### If you do come up with a great idea, most people are going to think it’s bad, and that's a good sign.